Skip to content

 Founder and CEO

-Jennifer Sokira, MMT, LCAT, MT-BC
+Jennifer Sokira, EdD, LCAT, MT-BC

 Staff Music Therapist